swatson-phillips/GT-CS-3312-SampleRepo/feedback/IterationPlanFeedback.md

 ## Formatting
 * Resize columns so there is more room for your user stories; you can shrink the Sprint, Weeks and Goals columns considerably.
+* There are some font changes probably from copy and paste.
+Make sure the your font is consistent and any changes are for a reason (e.g. monospaced font for code vs prose).

  ## Scheduling
 * Your plan is a bit optimistic for a 5 person team but you can adjust as need for the scheduled iteration plan updates (see living schedule).
 Make sure to convey to your client that this is an optimistic plan and there may be some schedule slip.
 You may also want to have the conversation about story priority and make sure those less important stories are prioritize appropriately.

 * Your Sprints end on Sunday, You should probably make the dates of delivery the Monday after.

+* Your plan seems a bit light overall for a 5 person team.
+It may be that some of your stories need to be broken down into sub-stories.
+For more complex stories or stories that have an "and" in them, consider breaking them down.
+For a 5 person team, the goal is to have 3-5 stories in Sprints 2-4 and 1-2 in Sprints 1 and 5; we expect more if there are more team members.

 ## Stories
 * I'm am a bit concerned with your iteration plan and the features listed and their granularity and the prospective.